 Being terminated from your place of employment is an incredibly stressful experience.
-To further complicate matters, your rights upon being wrongfully terminated is often a difficult legal landscape to navigate.
+To further complicate matters, your rights upon being wrongfully terminated are often a difficult legal landscape to navigate.
 An experienced legal professional can make sure your rights are fully protected.
 If you're looking for a wrongful termination lawyer in Niagara, J. Leigh Daboll can help.
 He provides confidential and reliable legal services to all his clients.
 With nearly 30 years of legal expertise, he is competent and will fight for your rights to ensure you get justice.

 Wrongful termination occurs when the way an employer terminates an employee's contract is in violation of one or more terms in either a written or an “implied” (non-written) contract of employment.
 Wrongful termination also describes instances where an employer's termination of an employee breaches employment statutes.
 Alternate terms for wrongful termination are wrongful dismissal or wrongful discharge.

 If you suspect that you were wrongfully terminated, a legal professional can investigate your termination from your employment contract and determine the viability of your case, which would be painfully difficult for a layperson to decipher.
 Requesting counsel from a legal professional is a great way to protect yourself, as you will receive an assessment of your situation from an experienced and knowledgeable source who is familiar with all aspects of employment law.

 Protecting your rights if your employment has been wrongfully terminated is essential.
 To ensure your compensation is maximized (and often significantly greater than the typical minimums offered by your employer), it is in your interest to begin the review process as soon as possible, without wasting any time.